bgamari/ghc-wiki-import/building/unregisterised.md

 ```

+GHC will automatically do an unregisterised build on platforms that it knows don't currently have registerised support.

 Currently the native code generator requires a registerised build.
 GHCi seems close to working, but anything non-trivial will cause it to go wrong (\#631
 (Ticket query: id: )).
 Object splitting only works when building registerised.